ErikBachRyhl/commit/COMPLETE_OVERVIEW.md

 **Automatic injection:**
 - GUIDs are automatically injected when creating new cards
-- Appear as comments: `% renforce-guid: abc123def456`
+- Appear as comments: `% commit-guid: abc123def456`

 **Manual management:**
 - GUIDs are just comments - you can move/edit them